 Metal vs. plastic: KyronMAX® Case Study

-Using our short carbon fiber KyronMAX® injection moldable composites, we partnered with an Automotive OEM to help reduce the weight of the steel brackets used in their commercial vehicles.
+Using our short carbon fiber KyronMAX® injection moldable composites, we partnered with an Automotive OEM to help reduce the weight of the steel brackets used in their off-road vehicles.

 Working closely alongside the OEM engineering teams, we used our unique predictive mapping technologies and rigorous testing processes to help inform the final re-design of the brackets with carbon fiber composites in place of steel.

 Despite the complex geometries of the three-dimensional part, the unique mechanical properties of KyronMAX® and our new mold filling design helped create a more sustainable, consistently reliable, lightweight alternative.

 Solution: Re-design of steel brackets using injection moldable composites.

 Results: A lighter, more reliable carbon fiber bracket that has revolutionized the industry

 Reducing part weight while maintaining structural integrity